-Gastropub (gas-tro-puhb, noun), is a bar that serves good food and high-quality alcoholic beverages.
+Gastropub (gas-tro-puhb, noun), is a bar that serves good food and high-quality adult beverages.
 Griffon’s Gastropub in Niagara Falls, NY is a great example.

 Griffon’s is only about three miles from The Inn.
 When we arrived there were plenty of cars in the parking lot, so we were prepared to wait for an available table.
 Nevertheless, when we got inside there were tables available, as most of the patrons were gathered around a lengthy bar running down most of the left side of the restaurant.
 The customers were young-ish and were having a lot of fun.

 We were met quickly by an attractive young hostess who seated us promptly.
 Helen’s southern accent made it easy for her to know that we probably weren’t locals, and when she learned that we were from Tennessee, she became even more welcoming and assured us that we were in for both good food and a pleasant evening.

 Jordan was our server.
 He was a bunch of fun…great sense of humor and very helpful with our selections.
 I told him he would be great at stand up comedy if he wanted to take a break from his day job.
 He said he would pass.

 Griffon’s has over 50 beers on tap and I wanted something local so I chose Blue Point Toasted Lager which was brewed in New York.
 I went back for a refill.
 Helen opted for a Blue Moon, a Wheat beer.
 Both were served in a frosted glass.
 Ciao!